g-h-c/pct/README.md

 **Compilation**

 Requires boost libraries and C++ 11 compliant compiler.
 The least Boost version I tried was 1.58.0.
+I have only worked on 64 bits, a 32 bits build should work but I have not tested it.

 **Blog entry**